-You could also suffer from secondary injuries, such as open wounds from the accident or surgery to repair an accident injury becoming infected.
-In some cases, accident victims with pre-existing conditions could suffer additional medical expenses and pain and suffering because of accident injuries.
+You could also suffer from secondary injuries, such as infections in open wounds from the accident or after surgery to repair an injury.
+In some cases, accident victims with pre-existing conditions could suffer additional medical expenses and pain and suffering because of new accident injuries.

-The at-fault driver is responsible for your expenses and non-economic losses for these injuries, as you would not have suffered if not for the at-fault driver's negligence.
+The at-fault driver can be held responsible for your economic expenses and non-economic losses because you would not have suffered these losses if that driver had not been negligent.

 Recovering Damages After a Wisconsin Vehicle Accident

-The law provides for compensatory damages in an attempt to make you whole again.
+State law provides for compensatory damages in an attempt to make you whole again.
 The law divides this category into economic damages and non-economic damages.
-On the other hand, the court only orders an at-fault driver to pay punitive damages if the court finds that the defendant intentionally disregards the safety or rights of others.
-The court orders punitive damages as a punishment for the defendant's actions or inactions rather than making you whole again.
+However, the court will only order an at-fault driver to pay punitive damages if the court finds that the driver intentionally disregarded the safety or rights of others.
+Punitive damages are a punishment for the defendant's actions or inactions rather than compensation to make you whole again.

-Sometimes referred to as special damages, economic damages have a specific monetary value and include:
+Sometimes referred to as special damages, economic damages have a specific monetary value and can include:

-- Medical expenses: Doctors' appointments, surgeries, follow-up appointments, physical therapy, cognitive therapy, psychological therapy, occupational therapy, hand controls for vehicles, ambulatory aids, prescriptions and prescribed over-the-counter medications, and updates to your home, including but not limited to wheelchair ramps, grab bars, handrails and widened doorways.
+- Medical expenses: Doctors' appointments, surgeries, follow-up appointments, physical therapy, cognitive therapy, psychological therapy, occupational therapy, hand controls for vehicles, ambulatory aids, prescriptions and prescribed over-the-counter medications, updates to your home, including but not limited to wheelchair ramps, grab bars, handrails, and widened doorways.

-- Income: You could recover compensation for the time you missed from work because of accident injuries.
+- Lost income: You could recover compensation for the time you missed from work because of your injuries.
 However, if your injuries cause long-term or permanent disabilities, you could also recover compensation for the time you are out of work through the time you would typically retire.
 If you can work part-time or full-time at a lower-paying job because your injuries prevent you from working in the same occupation, you could also recover partial loss of future earning capacity.

-- Personal property: You could recover compensation to repair or replace your vehicle and anything of value in the vehicle that was damaged or destroyed, such as computers, cell phones, school books, or dry cleaning.
+- Personal property damages: You could recover compensation to repair or replace your vehicle and anything of value in the vehicle that was damaged or destroyed, such as computers, cell phones, or other valuable items.